-Enjoy learning about Australian wildlife with Araucaria Ecotours' wildlife experts while travelling from Brisbane to rainforests, bushland, wetlands, quiet beaches, mountains and the outback plus sustainable wildlife-supporting agricultural properties and conservation-oriented wildlife parks, seeking kangaroos, koalas, platypus, bats, dolphins, birds, reptiles, frogs and other wildlife for one or several days.
+Enjoy learning about Australian wildlife with Araucaria Ecotours' wildlife experts while travelling from Brisbane to rainforests, bushland, wetlands, quiet beaches, mountains and the outback on small group tours with advanced eco-certification.
+Seek kangaroos, koalas, platypus, bats, dolphins, forest birds, waterbirds, raptors, reptiles, frogs and other wildlife for one or several days.
 Gain a deeper understanding of what makes Australian wildlife unique.

-Day tours include wildlife-viewing, bird-watching (suitable for all levels), a scenic little island near Brisbane, glow worms or (new!) sustainable farms supporting biodiversity.
+Day tours include wildlife-viewing, bird-watching (suitable for all levels), and a scenic little island near Brisbane.

-The three-day wildlife overview tour (with choice of camping or guest house) introduces you to the major groups of Australian wildlife and ecosystems while visiting a variety of habitats and a wildlife park specialising in conservation-breeding.
+The three-day wildlife overview tour (with choice of camping or guest house) introduces you to major groups of Australian wildlife and ecosystems while visiting a variety of habitats and a wildlife park.
 Six or eight day outback tours are run on demand in Spring and Autumn.
+Custom tours are possible.

 All ages and fitness levels are welcome on most tours.
-Walking is gentle, with emphasis on viewing learning and photography.
-Seniors, families, students and special interest groups are happily catered for, and customised tours (day or longer) are possible.
+Walking is gentle, with emphasis on viewing, learning and photography.
+Seniors, families, students and special interest groups are happily catered for.
 Special diets and other needs can be accommodated.
-Pickup is from accommodation in Brisbane Central Business District, inner southern suburbs or Brisbane Transit Centre.
+Pickup is usually from accommodation in Brisbane Central Business District, inner southern suburbs or Brisbane Transit Centre.

-Our main focus is on seeing (and often photographing) birds in their natural habitat and discussing the behaviour and ecology of those we see or hear, the differences of Australia's birdlife compared to other world regions, and conservation issues.
+The main focus is on seeing (and often photographing) birds in their natural habitat and discussing the behaviour and ecology of those you see or hear, the differences of Australia's birdlife compared to other world regions, and conservation issues.

 The tour has advanced eco-certification.